 The modern liberal believes that human nature as at present constituted can be molded by the principles of Jesus; the Christian man believes that evil can only be held in check and not destroyed by human institutions, and that there must be a transformation of the human materials before any new building can be produced.
 (6596)

 To conclude: from my study of the many faithful Christian men and women engaged in the work of Social Justice and Racial and Ethnic Reconciliation, I see no evidence that they would in any way disagree with Machen’s description of Christian love:

 Christian love does not, indeed, neglect men’s physical welfare; it does not give a man a sermon when he needs bread.
 It relieves distress; it delights in affording even the simplest pleasure to a child.
 But it always does these things with the consciousness of the one inestimable gift that it has in reserve. (“Faith and Works,” 1271)

-Nor would they disagree with his actual definition of “Liberalism,” nor his condemnation of the same.
+Nor would they disagree with Machen’s actual definition of “Liberalism” nor his condemnation of the same.
 But they (and we) are wholly justified in vigorously opposing his socially, politically, and even racially motivated personal beliefs without succumbing to the flaccid charge of Liberalism—which is not Christianity at all.